Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/02a_PostingHistory.md

     - **Pre-reservation**
         Select this option if you want to display stock postings for material reserved for orders that have not been received in the system yet, that is, with no business document assigned.
 This can be the case, for example, when a customer places a product in the shopping cart.
 This posting type does not affect the actual nor the available stock in the warehouse.

-        > [Info] Pre-reservation postings are not standard and must be additionally configured in the system.
-If you have not had it configured, this option will not be displayed in the list.
+        > [Info] To be able to use pre-reservation posting in the system, your shop must support this function.

 [comment]: <> (Vgl.
 Manual posting in 01_ManageStock.md.
 Evtl.
 Posting type allg. beschrieben, z.B. in UI, und Verweis?
 So wie es jetzt ist, passt in beiden Kontexten nicht.)